 You need to then submit DLE along with your passport and driving license to VFS global (India Consulate services) who will verify it and issue Indian Driving License Verification (IDLV) certificate.
 When getting a full Australian driving license, You need to submit the IDLV along with Indian driving license and passport to the VicRoads.

-Thankfully, when my wife got her Australian license last year, she didn’t have to go through all this hassle.
+Thankfully, when my wife got her Australian license in 2016, she didn’t have to go through all this hassle (though she had to pass all the tests).
 VicRoads didn’t ask her to provide DLE or IDLV.
 VicRoads office at Heatherton was happy with her smart-card license along with passport and marriage certificate.
 This was pleasantly surprising given the horror stories that I heard about VicRoads not accepting Indian licenses without IDLV.
 It was even more shocking that they accepted her driving license with the maiden name even though her passport had the married name.
 Maybe it was her lucky day or the officer was very generous, but it worked in our favour anyway.